TrainWeb.org Facebook Page

 Map: Ba 42 A 3 Topographic Maps

-Remnants of the CSL still share a grade crossing with Beechfield Avenue, the western edge of the cemetery.
-A circa 1940 Rand McNally map labels this location Cloud Gap.
+CSL remnants still share a grade crossing with Beechfield Avenue, the western edge of the cemetery.
+A circa 1940 Rand McNally map labels this location Cloud Gap (or Cloud Cap).
 An 1898 atlas places Beechfield Station in the northeast quadrant (across on the left).

 Link: this crossing in 1968